 This will entirely depend upon which type of bike you have and more specifically the means by which the wheels are secured.
 The most common methods are the quick-release skewer or bolt thru-axles.
 Fixed wheel, single-speed, and some models of e-bike will be secured using track nuts.

-This is a bit of an oversimplification, but there are essentially two types of turbo trainer.
+This may be is a little bit of an oversimplification.
+But there are essentially two types of turbo trainer.